freenokke/rsschool-cv/cv.md

  _Yanka Kupala State University of Grodno -> Civil Engineering Faculty_

 ## **English**
-_Elementary A2 by result of EPAM Examinator platform_
+_A2 by result of EPAM Examinator platform_

 ![screenshot](./img/A2.png)